Division of Student Success

 dSS supports the Mission of the college by ensuring equal access for students with disabilities to all academic and co-curricular opportunities offered by the institution. dSS provides guidance & leadership to the San Antonio College community to ensure compliance with legal requirements for access as well as empowering students to achieve student success. dSS promotes student learning and development outcomes that are purposeful, contribute to students’ realization of their potential, and prepare students for satisfying and productive lives.
 We also provide guidance to faculty and staff members in providing reasonable and effective accommodations, work with faculty to ensure the accommodations do not fundamentally alter the essential components of courses, and provide guidance to the institution on disability-related laws and regulations.
 For more information, please visit their website.

-San Antonio College VA assists student veterans and their family members with transitioning from military service to higher education by providing counseling and academic advising.
-VA also makes available certifying paperwork for student veterans for all applicable educational benefits and obtains, distributes, and provides referrals to current information on educational benefits for veterans.
-The department works closely with Admissions & Records, Residency, and Advising to streamline campus administrative procedures for student veterans.
-San Antonio College VA has also established a Student Veterans Association for the first time at San Antonio College, providing opportunities for veterans to connect with their peers and the campus-wide community.
-This association promotes intrapersonal development and interpersonal competence amongst its members.
+San Antonio College VA assists student veterans and their family members with transitioning from military service to higher education by providing academic advising.
+The department works closely with Admissions & Records, Residency, and Bursar’s Office to streamline campus administrative procedures for student veterans, mikitary service-members and eligible family members.

 7. Student Life: The Office of Student Life (OSL) provides campus activities, civic engagement and service, cultural awareness series programming, health promotions, New Student Orientation, recreational sports (intramural and extramural), administrative guidance for registered student organizations, and student leadership development opportunities.
 These services are primarily available face-to-face through on-campus and off-site interaction, but some events are made accessible for online populations via social media and OrgSync, a social media platform that connects all students to faculty and the college’s numerous student organizations.
 Information about all of OSL’s events is available via e-mail, telephone, online, and face-to-face contact.
 Extended hours and weekend hours are available for some events.